 DivX is a proprietary video format developed by DivX, Inc. Using its own codec, DivX allows for high compression rates while retaining high quality.
 Sometimes the DivX codec is also used to encode video in AVI files.
 DivX is not supported by many media players, and requires a codec pack to play.
-Movavi applications can open DivX files without any additional software.
+Movavi Video Editor can open DivX files, while Movavi Video Converter can open and convert DivX files to any other format.